querycz/dev-stack/README.md

 - Gettex POT generation
 - Success and error notifications

-This dev-stack is usually used in a `src` folder of WordPress theme.
+This dev-stack is usually used in `src` folder of WordPress theme.
 With a few path modifications it can be used anywhere.

 ## Available Tasks
 - `$ gulp javascript` runs JavaScript compilation to `public/js` folder